dudmuck/LoRaWAN-Backend/readme.md

 ## assumptions, or required variations from LoRaWAN-Backend specification
 * **for passive-roaming fNS:** PRStartAns needs to contain PHYPayload, for downlink which might need to be sent to end device, such as join accept.
-(Tabke 13, HRStartAns already has PHYPayload listed as present)
+(Table 13, HRStartAns already has PHYPayload listed as present)
 * **For passive roaming start on OTA join request:** PRStartAns needs to contain DevAddr when its PHYPayload contains a join accept downlink, otherwise stateful fNS will have no way of identifying future uplinks.
 Perhaps stateful fNS doesnt need DevEUI in PRStartAns, since (un)conf uplinks have DevAddr.
 * ServiceProfile DRMin/DRMax refers to uplink.
 * **AppSKey sent to AS:** since DevAddr is also used for payload encryption, DevAddr should be sent along with AppSKey.
 DevAddr likely changes upon every (re)join.